oolio-group/dynamo-helper/README.md

 ## Usage

-### Create dbhelper client
+### Create DynamoHelper instance

-Use the constructor to create the dynamohelper client
+Use the constructor to create the dynamohelper instance

 ```typescript